tmoens/zebrafish-facility-manager/README.md

 used in genetics labs.

 It has two parts.
-The zf_client part runs in any web browser and presents a user interface for managing the the stocks in a facility.
+The zf_client part runs in any web browser and presents a user interface for managing the stocks in a facility.
 The zf_client uses Angular.

 The zf_server part runs on a computer with a database and is responsible